symfony/symfony-docs/messenger.rst

     The Redis transport does not support "delayed" messages.

-A number of options can be configured via the DSN of via the ``options`` key under the transport in ``messenger.yaml``:
+A number of options can be configured via the DSN or via the ``options`` key under the transport in ``messenger.yaml``:

 ==================  =================================== =======